I just got an email from a guy that made a great point about this unfunded liability stuff.

 Yeah, go ahead.

-Um, I'm wondering if the media is gonna be interested in the Cam Newton story here and if I should be careful about pulling for him or saying anything about him when I talk to friends, or do you think that uh you know that that might be a touchy subject here?
+I'm wondering if the media is going to be interested in the Cam Newton story here and if I should be careful about pulling for him or saying anything about him when I talk to friends or do you think that that might be a touchy subject here in the Democratic home of the Democratic National.

-Oh, you mean oh, you're talking about the Panthers.
+Oh, you mean, oh, you're talking about the Panthers.

-The Panthers number one draft choice.
+The Panthers' No. 1 draft choice.

-Whether they picked, oh, oh, I thought you said somebody I don't want you to say anything.
+I don't want you to say anything.

-I want to go out on a limb and take a chance and say maybe we picked him because we're hopeful for great things out of Cam Newton.
+I want to go out on a limb and take a chance and say, maybe we picked him because we're hopeful for great things out of Cam Newton.

-This team's in the Yeah, hope and change.
+This team's in the, yeah, hope and change.

 Your team's in the dregs, man.